epsi-rns/epsi-rns.github.io/_posts/desktop/2019/2019-11-28-awesome-statusbar-arrow.markdown

 ![Awesome WM: Lain Statusbar in Gentoo (640x480)][image-ss-arrow-1024]{: .img-responsive }

-If the previous article talk about how to use Lain, this articel explain how to decorate it.
+If the previous article talk about how to use Lain, this article explain how to decorate it.

 #### Table of Content